Scientific Name: Cyclura cornuta

 Habitat: While rhinoceros iguanas can be found throughout Hispaniola, they are primarily found of Isla Beata and the Barahona Peninsula.

-Diet: Rhinoceros iguanas are herbivores and primarily eat leaves, flowers, berries, and fruits.
+Diet: Rhinoceros iguanas are mostly herbivores and primarily eat leaves, flowers, berries, and fruits.
+Though they have occasionally been spotted eating small animals if the opportunity arises.

 Size: 2 to 4.5 feet long